Successful applicants will be notified within four weeks of the closing date of submissions.

 All applications will be assessed on merit; that is, how well the project matches our objectives, its viability and expected conservation improvements, the project’s potential to receive funding from other sources, and how the project compares with other funding proposals.
 Only applications determined by the selection panel to be suitable for funding will be eligible to receive funding.

-Our regular ABS grants support any projects by members that promote the conservation and knowledge of bats in Australasia.
+Our regular ABS grants support any projects by members that promote the conservation and/or knowledge of bats in Australasia.

 Three grants of $1,500 awarded once a year (spring)